California’s DUI laws can be complex and confusing. In this section, our attorneys break down the rules and explain the process.

 In California, the license suspension depends on your prior record and the incident:7

 |Prior DUIs in the last 10 years and circumstances of the DUI arrest||License suspension or revocation|

 |First-time offenders||6 – 10 months|

 |First-time offenders, if the DUI caused an injury||1 year|

 |First-time offenders who refuse a chemical test||1 year|

 |Third offense||3 years|

 |Fourth or subsequent offense||4 years|

-However, many drivers may be able to shorten the suspension by installing an ignition interlock device (IID).
-They may also be eligible for a restricted license.
+However, you may be able to shorten the suspension by installing an ignition interlock device (IID).
+You may also be eligible for a restricted license.8

-Drivers should strongly consider establishing an attorney-client relationship with a DUI attorney from a reputable law firm and getting their legal help before their DMV hearing.
+You should strongly consider establishing an attorney-client relationship with a DUI attorney from a reputable law firm and getting their legal help before your DMV hearing.